davidrhoden/davidrhoden-basic-netlify/timeline/back-to-no-for-jatwp-gig-jan-20-2008.md

 ---
 title: I went back to New Orleans to play a Wolfpack gig at Saturn Bar.
 date: 2008-01-20T00:00:00
-excerpt: For the second time in 2008 (and in the same week), I'm back in New Orleans.
+excerpt: For the second time in 2008 (and in the same week), I’m back in New Orleans.
 image:
 tags:
   - shows